Ed Nutting

-John Edward Nutting Jr. (February 8, 1939 – May 20, 2022) was an American football offensive tackle in the National Football League (NFL) for the Dallas Cowboys and the Cleveland Browns.
+John Edward Nutting Jr. (February 8, 1939 – May 20, 2022) was an American professional football offensive tackle in the National Football League (NFL) for the Cleveland Browns and Dallas Cowboys.
 He played college football at Georgia Tech.

-Early years
+Early life

-Nutting attended Northside High School before moving on to Georgia Tech, where he was a two-way tackle.
-He was a member of the Sigma Nu Fraternity, and also set an SEC shot put record in 1960.
+Nutting attended Northside High School.
+He accepted a football scholarship from Georgia Tech, where he was a two-way tackle.
+He set an SEC shot put record in 1960.

 He left school before his college eligibility was over, in order to join the NFL.

 Professional career

 Cleveland Browns

-Nutting was selected in the second round (27th overall) of the 1961 NFL Draft by the Cleveland Browns.
-He was also drafted in the 15th round (114th overall) of the 1961 AFL Draft by the Dallas Texans.
-On June 19, 1961, signed a professional contract with the Cleveland Browns.
+Nutting was selected in the second round (27th overall) of the 1961 NFL draft by the Cleveland Browns.
+He was also drafted in the 15th round (117th overall) of the 1961 AFL draft by the Dallas Texans.
+On June 19, 1961, he signed a professional contract with the Cleveland Browns.

 As a rookie, he suffered a knee injury in the fourth game of the season against the Washington Redskins and was placed on the injured reserve list.
 On July 22, 1962, he was traded to the Dallas Cowboys in exchange for fullback Merrill Douglas.

 Dallas Cowboys

 On July 30, 1962, he suffered a serious right knee injury and was lost for the season after being placed on the injured reserve list.
-The next year, he started the first seven games at right tackle, until losing his spot to Bob Fry, who was moved to the right side to allow Tony Liscio to start at left tackle.
+In 1963, he started the first seven games at right tackle, until losing his spot to Bob Fry, who was moved to the right side to allow Tony Liscio to start at left tackle.

 In 1964, he announced his retirement to devote more time to his advertising business.

-Personal Life
+Personal life and death

 Nutting married Forrest Armstrong and had two children, a daughter Forrest and a son, Bradford, as well as grandchildren, Madeline, Conner, Darby, and Savannah.

 He was married to his wife for 51 years.
-He was a member of Sigma Nu Fraternity.
+He was a member of Sigma Nu fraternity.
 He attended the Woodrow Wilson School of Law and passed the Georgia Bar.
 He had a long career in commercial real estate.
 He received the Silver Phoenix Award through the Atlanta Board of Realtors.
+Nutting died on May 20, 2022, at the age of 83.